lexonic/dx7dump/README.md

   -y, --yes           no questions asked.
-Answer everything with YES for '--fix' -e, --errors        report only files with errors -x, --hex           show voice names also as HEX and print single voice data in HEX -a, --ascii         use ASCII characters to show voice-names and algorithms (default = Unicode) -v, --version       version info
+Answer everything with YES for '--fix' -e, --errors        report only files with errors -x, --hex           show voice names also as HEX and print single voice data in HEX -a, --ascii         use ASCII characters for voice-names, algorithms, and tables
+                        (default = Unicode)
+  -v, --version       version info
   -h, --help          this help
 ```

+**NOTE:** some command line options have changed with release v1.03.

 ## Usage of dx7dumpall